 - All Feed. bottles are recyclable.

 - Bars wrapping is not fully recyclable.

 - The sport variation only comes in one size.

 As you can see there is not much to complaint about.
-I really like the fact that they offer their powder products in pre bottled versions and I could see that variation being an easier solution to sell in shops and more accessible to consumers (only Ample has a similar thing, but they do not have powder pouches yet).
+I really like the fact that they offer their powder products in pre bottled versions and I could see that variation being an easier solution to sell in shops and more accessible to consumers (Ample has a similar thing).

 Feed. states that the shell life of the RTDs is 9 months, I would expect a longer shell life for the rest of the products.

 Feed. is currently only available in Europe.
 They offer free delivery in orders over €70 to all the EU.
 This is certainly higher than other competitors (Queal’s €50, Saturo about €40, Huel €54), but still reasonable.
 Unfortunately, there no dates for US release, yet.

 Interestingly, Feed. is yet to offer a subscription based discount, much like Satislent.
 They offer discounts according to the total amount of the purchase; e.g. 10% in orders above €100 (like shown below).
 While this is a cool method, does not offer the same comodities as a subscription based model, where the user does not need to manually take care of ordering each month.
 It is also more limiting in any rewards system that might be implemented later on and does not help the user tracking their past purchases.